 If you like nature then the base of the Singapore Flyer is surrounded by a tropical rainforest garden, but a more spectacular example can be found at Gardens by the Bay.

-Bay East contains many species of plants with large tropical leaves as well as a series of five water inlets.
+Gardens by the Bay attractions contains many species of plants with large tropical leaves as well as a series of five water inlets.
 It also boasts an unobstructed view of the city skyline.